KBTG-TechJam/techjam2018-codesquad-questions/README.md

 Contributions to this document is accepted via Pull Request.

 Want to add new content?
-Please discuss via Issues page first.
+You may want to discuss your ideas with us first via Issues page.

 ## Fonts In This Document